tac2sc/azuravote/README.md

 The resolver normalizes and upserts the song, then returns that listener's existing totals.
 Songs with the same normalized artist and title share the existing `meta:artist::title` identity across every stream.
+> [!NOTE]
+> If you want to use remote song information, configure only Mount Point URL.
+It will be streamed directly to player (bypassing AzuraCast).

+> Do **not** fill Relay Stream URL!

 ## Useful Commands
 Start or update: